arkency/posts/posts/2022-12-13-speed-up-aggregate-roots-loading-with-snapshot-events.md

 ## Many possible implementations

-There are several ways of snapshots implementation.
+There are several common patterns for implementing aggregate snapshot feature.

 They can be treated as a kind of technical events, or they can be stored elsewhere.
 If you goes with the first approach, you can either use aggregate root's stream or a separate one.